- NIC Foundation

 How Do I Apply?

-Complete the online Student Coordinator application by Feb.
-27, 2017.
-Applicants will be notified of their status by the end of March.
+The application process to serve as a 2017 Student Coordinator has closed.
+Check back in January 2018 to apply to serve as a 2018 Student Coordinator.
 The application will ask how you have made a positive change in your chapter, council and community based on your experiences at and after UIFI.

 What Do I Need to be Aware of?